canonical/kafka-operator/docs/how-to/h-manage-message-schemas.md

 # Manage message schemas

 Follow the first steps of the [How to deploy Charmed Apache Kafka](https://discourse.charmhub.io/t/charmed-kafka-documentation-how-to-deploy/13261) guide to set up the environment.
-Stop before deploying Charmed Apache Kafka and continue with the instructions below.

 ## Setting up Karapace